 The Virtues of Character

 In someone with the virtues of character, the part of his soul that does not have reason (but is capable of "listening to" and "obeying" reason) has developed dispositions to act in appropriate ways in the circumstances.
-A human being who is brave, for example, is disposed to act in appropriate ways with respect to frightening situations.
-He is not overcome by fear or excessive confidence, and he does what is appropriate in the situation.
+Someone who is brave, for example, is disposed to act in appropriate ways with respect to frightening situations.
+He is not overcome by fear or excessive confidence.
+He does what is appropriate in the situation, and he does it in the right way.
 "Whoever stands firm against the right things and fears the right things, for the right end, in the right way, at the right time, and is correspondingly confident, is brave.
 The actions and feelings of a brave human being reflect what something is worth and what reason prescribes" (Nicomachean Ethics III.7.1115b17-19).
-He recognizes that the situation is frightening, but he nevertheless has appropriate nonrational desires ("appetite" and "spirit") and acts in appropriate ways to achieve the objects of these desires.
+He recognizes that the situation is frightening, but he has appropriate nonrational desires ("appetite" and "spirit") and acts in appropriate ways to achieve the objects of these desires.

-Human beings acquire the virtues of character by taking the actions that the virtuous would take in the situation.
+Human beings acquire the virtues of character by taking the actions that reason deems appropriate in the circumstances.
 This behavior is a kind of practice.
 It trains the part of the soul that "listens to" and "obeys" reason (the part with "appetite" and "spirit") so that its desires are for the appropriate behavior in the circumstances.

 "The nutritive part shares in reason (λόγου) not at all, the part with appetites (ἐπιθυμητικὸν) and generally desire (ὀρεκτικὸν) shares in reason in a way, in so far as it listens to and obeys reason.
 It listens in the way we are said to listen to reason from father or friends, not in the way we give reason in mathematics.
 The part without reason (ἄλογον) also obeys and is persuaded in some way by reason, as is shown by chastening, and by every sort of reproof and exhortation. ...
 [The part with reason has] two parts, one has authority in itself, and the other that has it by listening to reason as to a father.
 The distinction between virtues also reflects this difference.
 We say that some virtues are virtues of thought (διανοητικὰς) and that others are virtues of character (ἠθικάς).
 Wisdom (σοφίαν), quick comprehension, and practical wisdom (φρόνησιν) are virtues of thought.
 Generosity and temperance are virtues of character" (Nicomachean Ethics I.13.1102b29-1103a7).